Worldwide Machinery Group: 75-Year Family Dynasty Ends in 41-Day 363 Sale

 The disclosure statement was conditionally approved on December 1, 2025, allowing solicitation to proceed.
 A plan supplement filed December 10, 2025 provided additional implementing documentation including form agreements and schedules, with an amended supplement filed December 22, 2025.
 The voting results filed December 19, 2025 set the stage for confirmation proceedings.

 Treatment of claims under the liquidating plan.
-The second amended plan established a straightforward priority structure consistent with the absolute priority rule:
+The second amended plan established the following class structure:

 | Class | Description | Treatment |